 The majority of import transactions by German customers, especially those involving large German distributors, take place under seller-buyer terms, such as the common 30/60/90-day accounts, or payment against documents.
-The most popular payment mechanism by which German importers remit payment to their U.S. suppliers is the electronic funds transfer (EFT, equivalent to SWIFT or wire transfers), the fastest and cheapest way to transfer funds.
+The electronic funds transfer (EFT, equivalent to SWIFT or wire transfers) is the most popular payment mechanism by which German importers remit payment to their U.S. suppliers is, and is the fastest and cheapest way to transfer funds.
 Current technology makes online transfers reasonably secure and transparent.

 Both private and public credit insurance are available in Germany.
-Euler Hermes (German), Coface (French) and Atradius (Dutch) are among the private providers (which also offer ranking and scoring services); and the main public insurer is the Staatliche Kreditversicherung (Hermes-Bürgschaften), which is administered by Euler Hermes and is used to cover German exports to countries with high political and country risk.
-United States exporters tend to purchase credit insurance to a much lesser extent than European exporters due to the relatively greater recourse to factoring in the United States.
+Euler Hermes (German), Coface (French) and Atradius (Dutch) are among the private providers (which also offer ranking and scoring services), and the main public insurer is the Staatliche Kreditversicherung (Hermes-Bürgschaften), which is administered by Euler Hermes and is used to cover German exports to countries with high political and country risk.

 Overall, German firms continue to enjoy a relatively good reputation for their payment practices and management of credit.
 Critical industries for U.S. exporters are construction, furniture, paper and publishing.
 Default risk is somewhat higher for firms in unevenly performing eastern Germany.
 The U.S. Commercial Service Germany offers the International Company Profile as a tool to help evaluate the creditworthiness of potential customers or partners and recommends that U.S. exporters consider normal, prudent credit practices in Germany in all transactions.

 The Export-Import Bank of the United States (Ex-Im Bank) is the official export credit agency of the United States.
 The Ex-Im Bank's mission is to assist in financing exports of U.S. goods and services to international markets.
 The Ex-Im Bank enables U.S. companies -- large and small -- to turn export opportunities into real sales that help to maintain and create U.S. jobs and contribute to a stronger national economy.
-The Ex-Im Bank does not compete with private-sector lenders but provides export-financing products that fill gaps in trade financing.
+The Ex-Im Bank does not compete with private-sector lenders but instead provides export-financing products which fill gaps in trade financing.
 The bank assumes credit and country risks that the private sector is unable or unwilling to accept and helps to level the playing field for U.S. firms by matching the financing that other governments provide to their exporters.
-The Ex-Im Bank provides working capital guarantees (pre-export financing); export credit insurance; and loan guarantees and direct loans (buyer financing).
-Primarily focusing on developing markets worldwide.
-For further information on Ex-Im Bank's objective and programs please see the website.
+The Ex-Im Bank provides working capital guarantees (pre-export financing), export credit insurance, loan guarantees and direct loans (buyer financing), primarily focusing on developing markets worldwide.
+For further information on Ex-Im Bank's objective and programs, please see the website.

-Germany has a non-discriminatory, well developed financial services infrastructure.
-Although corporate financing via capital markets is on the rise, Germany’s financial system remains mostly bank-based, with bank loans the predominant form of funding for firms, particularly the small and medium sized enterprises of Germany’s famed Mittelstand.
+Germany has a non-discriminatory, well-developed financial services infrastructure.
+Although corporate financing via capital markets is on the rise, Germany’s financial system remains mostly bank-based, with bank loans serving as the predominant form of funding for firms, particularly the small and medium sized enterprises of Germany’s famed Mittelstand.

 Germany’s universal banking system allows the country’s more than 36,000 bank offices not only to take deposits and make loans to customers but also to trade in securities.
 There are no reports of a shortage of credit in the German economy.
 Credit is available at market-determined rates to both domestic and foreign investors, and a variety of credit instruments are available.
 The traditional German system of cross-shareholding among banks and industry, as well as a high rate of bank borrowing relative to equity financing, allowed German banks to exert substantial influence on industry in the past.